 The British Council is seen as the business development arm, working alongside Cambridge teams to identify and prospect new schools to join the Partner Schools’ Global Network.

-Cambridge International Examinations consider the British Council to be a trusted partner when it comes to the secure distribution and detailed administration of examinations, from leaving Cambridge in the UK, to their secure shipment and delivery to the desks of exams candidates in test centres worldwide, to sharing results and providing certificates to students.
+Cambridge Assessment International Education consider the British Council to be a trusted partner when it comes to the secure distribution and detailed administration of examinations, from leaving Cambridge in the UK, to their secure shipment and delivery to the desks of exams candidates in test centres worldwide, to sharing results and providing certificates to students.
 The British Council also provides confidence in financial coordination, from candidate, to school and payment back to the partner.
 The British Council’s own standards are reassuring, taking the risk away from partners, to ensure the safe, secure delivery of examinations materials.